-For Christmas wall decor ideas that turn a blank canvas into a veritable festive fresco, look no further.
+For gorgeously elegant Christmas wall decor that quickly transforms a home from a blank canvas into a veritable festive fresco, look no further.
+Some of these ideas will take some time to create, others are easily put together in moments.

 After the tree, the fireplace, the dinner table and the front door, walls can often get left behind among Christmas decor ideas – but paying them some care and attention will pay dividends.